feugy/melodie/README.md

 - since v22.11.1, electron-builder fails to build the app on [Github worker](https://github.com/electron-userland/electron-builder/issues/6124).
 Fixing the version to 22.10.5 for the time being.

+- Tailwind is veeeeeeeeeeeery slow to compile.
+Svelte preprocessor can not handle it fast, making vite pretty slow when starting atelier (only the first load).
+More [information here](https://github.com/vitejs/vite/issues/5145).
+I'll strongly consider moving to [Windi CSS](https://windicss.org/)

 #### How watch & diff works

 - on app load, trigger diff